5 Free Apps to Improve Your Academic Vocabulary

 Developing an advanced academic vocabulary is a priority for students and professional academics alike.
 A sentence can be both grammatically correct and unnatural in an academic context.
 This is because there are certain expressions and words that are more academic than others.
 Improving your vocabulary can seem like a daunting task.
 Thankfully, there are numerous apps and tools out there that can make the process easier.

-1. Wordvice.ai — An Online Proofreading App Optimized for Academic Writing
+1. Wordvice AI — An AI Proofreading and Paraphrasing App Optimized for Academic Writing

 2. Merriam-Webster — A Dictionary App with Additional Features

 A dictionary is a useful tool for everyone, but it is essential if you write frequently and are trying to improve your vocabulary.
 You can find countless dictionaries online.
 The Oxford English Dictionary (OED) is often cited as the standard for humanities scholars.
 However, Merriam-Webster can be better and easier to use for those who are not pursuing rigorous studies in language and literature.
 Merriam-Webster has an app with an intuitive user interface and additional features, such as “Word of the Day.”